Updated November 4, 2019

 Pinterest Analytics for Business

-Pinterest analytics give you an insight into both your profile and domain activity.
+Pinterest analytics gives you an insight into both your profile and domain activity.
 You can track clicks, saves, daily impressions, repins.
 You can see which posts get the most repins, which earn the most clicks, etc. In addition to that, you can also see your audience demographics including country, language, and gender.

 Taking a closer look at your analytics will give you a better idea of the type of audience your content attracts.
 You can monitor which pins do the best and which earn fewer clicks and/or repins.
 This is great when you do A/B testing (if you want to see which fonts/colors would be better for your Pinterest branding, try a few different combinations, create multiple pin-images for each of your posts/articles, and monitor which combination is earning more clicks).

 Pinterest analytics are only available for Business accounts and if you want to market your blog on Pinterest, I highly suggest you sign up for the Business Account, or convert one you already use.
-I also recall someone asking in one of my previous posts if Pinterest Analytics are available also in the Pinterest App- the answer is no, it’s only available on the Pinterest website.
+I also recall someone asking in one of my previous posts if Pinterest Analytics is available also in the Pinterest App- the answer is no, it’s only available on the Pinterest website.

-This is my go-to social sharing plugin (and I’ve used SO many of them over the years).
+Social Warfare This is my go-to social sharing plugin (and I’ve used SO many of them over the years).
 I use the Pro version of this plugin ($29 a year for 1 website) and I love all the features that it has to offer- especially how highly customizable it is.
 My favorite, of course, has to do with Pinterest.
 Social Warfare allows you to pick a Pinterest-specific image that will pop up when readers share your content and you can also add your Pinterest description/keywords to the image, which will display on Pinterest every time your post is pinned.

 Adding a default Pinterest image and description containing a list of keywords.

 One thing you should always keep in mind is that Pinterest is not really a social media outlet.
 Think of it as a visual search engine.
-With the smart feed, Pinterest no longer displays images/pins in a chronological order and more than ever, keywords are important.
+With the smart feed, Pinterest no longer displays images/pins in chronological order and more than ever, keywords are important.
 Think about it; when you use Google to search for information, it’s not the most recent articles that come up first, but rather, most relevant ones.
 You want to be very descriptive both in your board and pin descriptions (write long descriptions using relevant keywords) and post high-quality content/pins, so the right people can find your blog.